timbeaudet/knowledge_base/faq/today.md

-# Objectives for Today 2020-07-16:
+# Objectives for Today 2020-07-17:

-- Sleep not well, woke in middle of rem cycle, this mornig will be short.
-- Review through the plans of creating Trailing Brakes Racing Simulator.
-- Review through the stepping stones of creating simulator.
+- Victory scene and sequence for Turbo Boom!
+- See where that takes us.